abitdodgy/book-notes-pood/speaking-javascript/Chapter 1 - Basic JavaScript.md

-Chapter 1 - Basic JavaScript
+### Chapter 1 - Basic JavaScript

-Some useful things to remember from this chapter:
+Some useful things to remember from this chapter.

 * JavaScript syntax is mostly made up of *expressions* and *statements*.
 Statements do things and expressions produce values.